alphagov/paas-steampipe-dashboard/docs/decisions.md

 - restrict access to VPN
 - user TLS for front end
 - put data in  a separate data directory and add data/**/*.csv to csv config
+- generate the nginx configuration from a template substituting environment variables using envsubst